italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 The following terms abbreviations are used in this document:

 * Optical Plug / Coherent Pluggables / Pluggable: A small form factor coherent optical module
 * O-PNC: The control functions specializing in management/control of optical and photonic functions (virtual or physical).
-See {{actn-rfc}}
+See {{?RFC8453}}
 * P-PNC: The control functions specializing in management/control of packet functions (virtual or physical).
-See {{actn-rfc}}
+See {{?RFC8453}}
 * CMIS: Content Management Interoperability Services developed by OIF is an open standard that allows different content management systems to inter-operate over the Internet
 * xPonder: Short for Transponder and/or Muxponder